c-its-wilson/dashboard/README.md

-# strava-dashboard
+# My Strava Dashboard

-Welcome to my strava dashboard!
+Welcome!

 ----

-A blog style page that will display my personal strava data using written in Nodejs, Typescript and React, uses MaterialUI component library and is deployed via Vercel
+A blog style page that will display my personal strava data using written in Nodejs, Typescript and React, uses the MaterialUI component library and is deployed via Vercel

 Please create an issue on the public github repo for any ideas